stevenwhatever123/CSC-306-Assignment/README.md

 In the implementation, it is targeted to run Android API level 27 or above.
 An extra implementation I have done is adding a text to speech feature, where the app would read out the text in the news.
 It will still works even if the app is running in the background.

-I scored 78% in this assignment and find it interesting throughout the whole implementation process even though I async problems are hard to debug and solve.
+I scored 78% in this assignment and find it interesting throughout the whole implementation process even though async problems are hard to debug and solve.

 The database system I used for storing user account details and news preferences is Firebase, a platform developed by Google.
 However, if you tried to run my build, it should not work since my Firebase trial has ended.